CountTRuCoLa: Rule Learning for Interpretable Temporal Knowledge Graph Forecasting: Background and Notation

 We propose a model that learns logical rules to capture the temporal regularities inherent in $G$.
 In this context we use a prefix notation and understand relation $p$ as a ternary predicate.
 We use a literal $p(s,o,t)$ as logical representation of a quadruple $(s,p,o,t)$.
 A logical rule is a disjunction of literals with at most one unnegated literal, for example, $l_0 \vee \neg l_1 \vee \ldots \vee \neg l_n$.
 Rules are usually written in the equivalent implicative form $l_0 \leftarrow l_1 \wedge \ldots \wedge l_n$.
 We call $l_0$ the head of the rule and $l_1 \wedge \ldots \wedge l_n$ the body of the rule.
 Given a rule $r$, we use $\mathfrak{h}(r)$ to refer to its head and $\mathfrak{b}(r)$ to refer to its body.

-Rules have already been applied successfully to static knowledge graph completion tasks~\cite{rossi2021knowledge}.
-The following rule might have been used in this context.

-It says that someone who lives in a certain city, will also work in that city with a certain probability.
+As explained in Section~\ref{sec:relwork}, rule-based methods have been successfully applied to static KGC~\cite{rossi2021knowledge}.
 In the non-temporal setting the confidence value of a rule determines (or is aggregated into) the plausibility score which defines the position of a candidate within a ranking for a given query.
-The confidence of a rule $r$, which uses, for example, two variables $x$ and $y$ in its head and body, is defined, according to~\cite{galarraga2013amie}, as follows:
+A rule's confidence value is usually defined as the number of correct predictions divided by the number of all predictions made by that rule~\cite{galarraga2013amie}.
+In~\cite{meilicke2024anytime} the authors slightly modified this definition by adding a small positive number $\mathcal{P}$ to the denominator as a smoothing parameter that pushes the confidence score towards $0$ if the number of predictions is small.
+We include in our approach a similar smoothing factor.